CryptoArt and NFT Explained

 There are a fairly large number of popular sites where buyers can take part in auctions, make purchases and sell non-fungible tokens – OpenSea, Makersplace, Nifty Gateway, Yellowheart, NBA Top Shot, SuperRare, Known Origin.

 For example, the OpenSea platform uses a rating system, assets are divided into categories: Art, Domain Names, Virtual Worlds, Trading Cards, Collections, Sports, Utility.
+We already talked about this in more detail in one of our previous articles on how to create an NFT marketplace like OpenSea.

 NFTs are purchased through online tenders and then paid in USD or cryptocurrency.
 Costs range from a few dollars to millions when it comes to art or homes.